 Sacred music

-Musical Ensemble Concert Scene Le Concert Spirituel Wigmore Faure
+Ensemble Musical Concert Scene Le Concert Spiritual Wigmore Faure

-The sacred music of the Romantic period explores the extremes of religious feeling, from the most spontaneous joy to the most reflective introspection.
-The seriousness of the Requiem is matched by exuberant solemn masses, as Hervé Niquet and his Concert Spirituel demonstrate in this French programme.
+The sacred music of the Romantic era visits the extremes of religious feeling, from the most spontaneous joy to the most thoughtful introspection.
+Exuberant solemn masses respond to the seriousness of the Requiem, as shown by Hervé Niquet and his Spiritual Concert in this French program.

 With